 Subclavian Vein

 The subclavian vein exits the thoracic cage anterior to the attachment of scalenus anticus.
-It travels through a groove in the first rib with the neurovascular bundle before the bundle passes into the axilla.
+It travels through a groove in the first rib with the neurovascular bundle before it passes into the axilla.

 Subclavian Lymphatic Trunk (not shown)